backstage/backstage/docs/local-dev/cli-build-system.md

 to avoid bundling in dependency modules.

-If you want to inspect the running Node.js process, the `--inspect` and `--inspect-brk` flags can be used, as they will be passed through to the backend process.
+If you want to inspect the running Node.js process, the `--inspect` and `--inspect-brk` flags can be used, as they will be passed through as options to `node` execution.

 #### Backend Production Bundling